redcatphp/strategy/README.md

 ```

  The dependency of B is automatically resolved and the string in the second parameter is passed as the second argument.
-You can pass any number of additional constructor arguments using the second argument as an array to $di->create();
+You can pass any number of additional constructor arguments using the second argument as an array to $di->get();

  Strategy specificity
  You can also use associative array where the name of argument will fit the name of variable in construct definition and even combine associative, numeric index and type hinting!